 Mathematics - Year 7

-Click here to return to our Technology curriculum overview
+Click here to return to our Technology curriculum home page

 Below you will find more specific information about the curriculum in Engineering Design for students who have chosen this subject, explaining to you what students will learn, when, why and how.
 There is also information about how parents/carers are able to support students in their learning, extra-curricular opportunities in this subject and how it links to other subjects and the wider world.